alluch94/demo-repo/README.md

 I  have to delete everything
 I did not like this sentence
+It is OKAY
-I added this also sry!!
+I also deleted what you wrote
+Ha!!